ArmDeveloperEcosystem/workshop-acm/instruqt/3-deploy/assignment.md

 [button label="Editor"](tab-1)

-### hello-service.yaml
+### Services

-This is creates a service in kubernetes with an external facing IP address, that will direct traffic to our "hello" application we will deploy across various nodes.
+`llmserver-service.yaml` and `client-service.yaml` create our services in kubernetes.
+These set up load balancers with an external facing IP address that will direct traffic to our application, regardless of what node it is deployed on.

+`llmserver-service` is for the back end, with a public IP address for our testing purposes.
+However, in a real world situation, we would only need a public IP on our `client-service`.

+These two services are nearly identical, but target different applications.

-### deployment yaml
+### Deployments

-There are three deployment files:

-- `arm64-deployment.yaml`
-- `amd64-deployment.yaml`
-- `multi-arch-deployment.yaml`
+There are two deployment files, one for our server (`llmserver-deployment.yaml`) and one for our client (`client-deployment.yaml`)

-All three of these files are very similar.
-They deploy our application from the image we imported into ACR.
-However, they are different in one key way.
+Once again these two deployments are similar.
+They both deploy our application from the image we imported into ACR.
+However, besides targetting different containers, they are different in a couple key ways:

+#### Node selector

+Each has a `nodeSelector` targeting a different platform.

+We optimized our LLM server for `arm64`, so we want our application to only run on arm based compute.

+However, we built our front end client to run on either `amd64` or `arm64`.
+Because it is cross platform, it can run on both loads and our `client-service` will automatically direct traffic.

+For example purposes, we have chosen our client to be only on `amd64`

 `multi-arch-deployment.yaml` deploys the application to run on whatever node is available.
-However `arm64-deployment.yaml` and `amd64-deployment.yaml` implement an additional two lines of yaml called a `nodeSelector`, that only allows our application to run on either `arm64` or `amd64` based nodes respectively.
+However `arm64-deployment.yaml` and `amd64-deployment.yaml` implement an additional two lines of yaml called a , that only allows our application to run on either `arm64` or `amd64` based nodes respectively.

 In each file, we will need to update it to point to our ACR we were using in the previous steps.